ablestack/graphql-codegen-hasura/README.md

 There are many refinements and enhancements that would be beneficial, and contributions to that end are encouraged.
 Notable examples include:

+- Automatically generate fieldMap property for clientWriteInsertQuery method (see packages/graphql-codegen-hasura-core/src/utils.test.ts for examples of this method)
 - Add automated tests
 - Add validation (especially for checking for package prerequisites).
 See [these docs](https://graphql-code-generator.com/docs/custom-codegen/validate-configuration)
 - Rewrite the plugins to use the graphql-code-generator [recommended Visitor pattern](https://graphql-code-generator.com/docs/custom-codegen/using-visitor)